-In the projects which are carried out by businesses in the Infrastructure Building sector, intensive communication takes place between the parties involved.
+In the projects which are carried out by businesses in the Infrastructure Building sector, the parties involved communicate constantly.

 With the DEMO methodology the various collaborating roles have been defined and agreements have been made about the format and meaning of messages exchanged between parties involved.
 These agreements have been dubbed VISI, which stands for the creation of conditions for the implementation of standardisation ICT in Infrastructure Building.

 The benefit of VISI is the increased effciciency of collaboration, thanks to the clear communication process.